 I really can’t say it any better than Tina Packer, Founding and Artistic Director of Shakespeare and Company in Massachusetts, “A theater is more than a Theater.
 It is a place for debate and exchange.
 It is a place for education.
 It is a place for community.
 At its core is humanity and understanding.
 Its contribution is creativity.”

 Her words convey why I love theater, and why, in an age of tiny screened pics and personal video, we still ask our students to pursue and engage in live performance.
 Gathering in darkened spaces in public masses to participate in living theater is an ancient impulse.
 To communally participate in storytelling seems to be rooted far more deeply than one could casually assess from the screen-faced non-interaction witnessed on the streets and in our own homes.
 This choice to enter into reciprocal and participatory storytelling and share these narratives elevates both the experience and the participants.

-French theatre director and actor, Jean Vilar, wrote that theatre could be seen as a public service on the same level as gas, electricity, and water.
-I appreciate Mr. Vilar’s perspective that the community benefits of theatre are as essential as fire and water are to health.
+French theater director and actor, Jean Vilar, wrote that theater could be seen as a public service on the same level as gas, electricity, and water.
+I appreciate Mr. Vilar’s perspective that the community benefits of theater are as essential as fire and water are to health.
 In our case, with the production coming at such a difficult time, the benefit to the Waynflete community of such a hilarious production took on a significant healing energy.
 It was truly a thrill to witness and contribute to the process of converting painful energy to celebration.
 Before three packed houses, the entire ensemble chose to engage and rose magnificently to the challenge, bringing the entire Waynflete community with them.